naftalimurgor/wbgl-bridge-sdk/README.md

 This is a wrapper around the WBGL bridge for use on the Nodejs backend and Browsers written in TypeScript.

-> NB: To access the Brigdge, we recommend visiting the official bridge at [bglswap.com](https://bglswap.com/)
+> NB: To access the Bridge, we recommend visiting the official bridge at [bglswap.com](https://bglswap.com/)

 ## Table of Contents